Nord (Haitian department): Economy

 This is the richest department outside of the West.

 Agriculture

 Tourism

 There are multiple major investments in tourism in the department with the biggest one being the Labadie Cruise Port with the Royal Caribbean Cruise line.

 The Cormier beaches are some of the most revered beaches in the North.

 This department has the potential to be the hub of historical tourism in the Caribbean.

 Industry and service

 Mining

 Since the Taino period, inhabitants of the island have been harvesting gold artisanally.
 Up until today, many Haitian families continue to harvest small quantities of gold.

 Although the presence of gold has been confirmed multiple times, due to a lack of legislature and suspicion of the multinational no contract has been signed between the Haitian government and any other party.

 Cuisine

-The north is known for there cacao production, Rhum production in Pignon, and djondjon amongst others.
+The north is known for their cacao production, Rhum production in Pignon, and djondjon amongst others.

 A typical dish from the North is a meat stew with cashew nuts.